MetOffice/git-working-practices/learners/discuss.md

 2. Can you rename the upstream remote?
     Yes see the [spoiler on remotes](../episodes/03-feature-branch.md#some-more-about-remotes).
     You should note that the names `origin` and `upstream` are just conventions.
-    You may use any name for the remotes however it may be confusing for new collaborators who expect origin/upstream.
+    You may use any name for the remotes but it may be confusing for new collaborators who expect origin/upstream.
 3. What do you do if you add the wrong remote link?
     Change the remote url, or remove the remote and add the remote again.